 I was born in a medium sized town and lived in two large cities, even though most of my formative years were spent on a farm.
 I have ridden horses, driven farm machinery for countless miles, baled hay, picked cotton, cared for farm animals, plus the other endless task that were part of everyday life in that era.
 As an adult, I have worked several different jobs, mostly for a large corporation.
 I served as a pastor of one church and an interim pastor of two others.
 I have been an avid runner for many years, played a passing game of tennis, and rode my bicycle for endless miles.
 All of these things are the kind of experiences that gives a writer some knowledge of the real world.
 Regardless of the type of fiction a writer produces, it must ring true in the mind of the reader.
 All of this comes from who we are as a writer, or perhaps I should say, who we would like to be.

 I write the kind of books I like to read.
 The Renegade is a work of fiction based on several true incidents of the 1860s and ‘70s.
 Dead Certain is a psychological suspense novel.
 Abraham’s Bones is the first book in a three book series about the conflict in the Middle East.
 I am currently working on the third book in the series.
 Innocent is a police procedural story set in a small town.
+The sequel is Gone In A Minute, a story about abduction.
 Eric Hated Being Dead, is a whimsical novella about the problems that continue to torment Eric after death.
 You will also find a volume of short stories on the main page of this website that runs the gamut from horror to the mundane.

-At the present time I am working on the last book in the Abraham’s Bones series, plus plodding along with another suspense/thriller called Derailed.
+At the present time I am working on the last book in the Abraham’s Bones series, plus plodding along with another story which is my first attempt at romance.
 To say that I am having the time of my life would be putting it mildly.
 I believe there is no higher calling than the privilege of being able to entertain and bring pleasure into the lives of the people I touch.
 I hope you enjoy reading what I have written.
 I would like to hear from you.
 My email address is: